Deybabu/Wekipedia-Toxicity-Using-NLP-and-Supervised-machine-learning-algorithm-SVM-/README.md

-## Wekipedia Toxicity Using NLP and Supervised machine learning algorithm(SVM)
+## Wikipedia Toxicity Using NLP and Supervised machine learning algorithm(SVM)
  Wekipedia Toxicity Using NLP and Supervised machine learning algorithm(SVM)